simono/dotfiles/README.md

 > [!NOTE]
 > My dotfiles are managed with [Dotbot](https://github.com/anishathalye/dotbot) to streamline the installation and management process.

-> [!IMPORTANT]
-> I make changes to these configurations often, so if you decide to use them, please keep this in mind.
-Feedback and contributions are always welcome!

 ## Included Programs

 Below is a list of the programs I have configuration files for, along with a short description and links to their homepages: